victortarasov1/Task-Manager/README.md

           }
           ```
     - `409 Conflict`: Task not found by ID
-    - `400 Bad Request`: Id type mismatch
+    - `400 Bad Request`: Invalid request, e.g., ID type mismatch

 #### Create a New Task